Citizen Science ProjectEnvironmental Archaeology at SERC

 This is the Sellman House (a.k.a.
 Homestead House).

-SERC archaeologist Jim Gibb is leading this effort to explore this vast and beautiful land.
-There are three major research questions that examine:
+Archaeologist Jim Gibb is collaborating with volunteers to explore this vast and beautiful land.
+There are three major areas of research that they are currently investigating on SERC property:

 History of Sellman Plantation